|

 audiences, including youth, grassroots leaders, agricultural technicians,

-women, ethnic minority group members, and farmers, whose education
+women, ethnic minority group members, and farmers ranging in education

-levels range from those who cannot read or write to those working toward
+levels from those who cannot read or write to those working toward

 through a five-level administrative system having one Central School, 39